 Each entry and exit lane has been fitted with a barrier, a HD ANPR camera and a uPass long-range tag reader.

 The tag reader is used as the primary method of access control.
 Staff members will attach their RFID tags in their windscreens.
-Upon approach to the entry barrier the uPass reader senses the RFID tag.
-The uPass Reader passes the information the barrier control, which opens the barrier.
+Upon approach to the entry barrier the Nedap uPass reader senses the RFID tag.
+The uPass reader passes the information the barrier control, which opens the barrier.
 The whole process takes approximately 3 seconds.
 The same procedure is used on the exit barriers.

 For staff that don’t have RFID tags and visitors, a secondary system using HD ANPR cameras provides access control.
 This removes the need for any ticket issue/chip coin at entry, avoiding human involvement and resulting in a faster throughput on entry and exit.